 Layers, Layers, Layers

-A pair of good quality children’s binoculars will come in handy in a park like Pinnacles, when a rare California Condor sighting could happen at any time.
-Check out our selection of binoculars that are a step above toy level here.
+A pair of binoculars will come in handy in a park like Pinnacles where a rare California Condor sighting could happen at any time.
+Check out our selection of children’s binoculars that are a step above toy level here.

 We used to wear running shoes on our hikes, but as soon as we bought decent hiking shoes, we found that we fell much less often!
 JJ now even wears his Merrell’s to play when he’s not hiking.
 Click here to check out our roundup of great hiking shoe options for kids.

-If you’re a parent, this one is sure to be a no-brainer.
+This one is probably a no-brainer.
 Everyone’s going to be burning calories, so make sure you have good healthy proteins for when it’s time to refuel.
 My kids love Z-Bars and cashews.

 What Not to Bring for a Pinnacles Family Day Trip?